 Why are Jigsaws relaxing?

 Jigsaws are a popular pastime for all ages.
 From the simple peg puzzles, we give to toddlers to 3500 piece monsters that will take over the kitchen table for weeks, jigsaws all have something in common.
 They can’t be done badly.
-Completing a jigsaw can take time but you can’t get it wrong which is appealing to all ages.
+Solving puzzles can take time but you can’t get it wrong which is appealing to all ages.

 The positive effects of joining both sides of the brain